 3)Central Inhibitory Effect:

 TENS may work by changing the way your brain perceives pain.

 TENS may increase production of endorphins-a natural pain reliever, sometimes referred to as the body’s “Feel Good Chemical”.

 Can a TENS Unit Work For Me?

 If you’ve been struggling with some type of pain for years or have just recently needed to seek treatment, a TENS Unit may be just what the doctor ordered.
 At the least, it is excellent all natural, drug free alternative to pain pills and oral narcotics.
-In most cases a TENS unit will work quite effectively to relieve pain and symptoms associated with arthritis.
+In most cases a TENS unit will work quite effectively for back pain relief, any body pain and symptoms associated with arthritis.

 TENS Units have been found useful in a wide range of treatment indications for both acute and chronic pain and have been used in clinical settings for over 30 years.